Sutton585/dasut.github.io/index.md

 ### Upstate User Experience Group
 I founded UpstateUX.com for designers, developers, and students to learn, teach, and collaborate in the Rochester area.
 We do workshops, conferences, networking events, Q & A discussions, professional development training and general community outreach.
 My goal is to see this group of amazing design professionals scale beyond the limits of what I can accomplish out-of-pocket.

-#### Crashtest Games
+### Crashtest Games
 Founded Crashtest Games, a very active design community at Rochester Institute of Technology.
 This is a resource to connect creators and users in a supportive and constructive social environment.
 The primary focus is encouraging proper iterative design processes via user-testing of products/games.
 Multiple weekly gatherings for different focuses of the group, as well as many yearly and bi-yearly events.

 ### Luma Institute’s “Innovation through Human-Centered Design“
 Trained in the Luma Institute’s program on practices for innovation in human-centered design.
-Progressed all the way through the advanced HCD courses, qualifying as an instructor and facilitator of the Luma’s courses and putting their techniques into practice in cross-departmental teams.
+Progressed all the way through the advanced HCD courses, gaining certification as an instructor and facilitator of the Luma’s courses and putting their techniques into practice in cross-departmental teams.

 Topics include: Leading a Culture of Innovation, Brainstorming, Problem Framing, Rapid Iteration and Product Testing, Prototyping, Ethnographic Research, User-testing and Interpretation.